cassyblaise/gatsby-starter-netlify-cms/src/pages/blog/2020-06-29-introduction-to-jamstack-a-modern-web-development-architecture-based-on-client-side.md

 ---
 templateKey: blog-post
-title: "Introduction To Jamstack:  A Modern Web Development Architecture Based On Client-side "
+title: "Introduction To Jamstack:  A Modern Web Development Architecture  "
 date: 2020-06-28T02:52:48.359Z
 description: Why are websites today being created like they were 20years ago?
 In a monolithic architecture way that would be insecure, slow and very expensive